 After the pole extensions are completed under the proposed action, the ring structures will be more visible from the roads surrounding the site, and from the agricultural properties to the east and west.
-The ring structures will not be visible from the residential properties to the south and northeast, due to both the distance of about 0.8 km (0.5 mi) and to wooded areas to the south of the site and at the northeast corner of the site.
-Also, the ring structures will be in place only temporarily, until the research project is ended.
+The ring structures will not be visible from the residential properties to the south, southwest, and northeast, due to both the distance of about 0.8 km (0.5 mi) and to wooded areas to the south of the site and at the northeast corner of the site.
+The ring structures may be visible at a residence directly west of the site (see Figure 3.3-1), although they will be partially covered by the trees within and surrounding the rings.
+The poles may be visible from elevated off-site locations from a long distance (approximately 8 km [5 mi] or more), depending on daily visibility conditions.
+However, the ring structures will be in place only temporarily, until the research project is ended.

 As stated in Section 3.8, the FACE site and its surrounding area are rated as Class C under the BLM visual resources guidelines (BLM 2003), indicating lands of minimal diversity or interest.

-Because changes to the visual landscape of the site under the proposed action would be minimal (but visible from the site boundaries), temporary, and not visible from nearby residential areas, adverse impacts to visual resources are considered to be minimal under the proposed action.
+Although the changes to the visual landscape would be visible from some off-site areas and from relatively long distances at elevated locations, the changes would not be visible from current residential locations (with the possible exception of one residence directly west of the site).
+Because the area is rated Class C, because the changes would generally not be visible from nearby residential areas, and because the changes are relatively temporary (lasting about 10 years), adverse impacts to visual resources are considered to be minimal under the proposed action.